Frequently Asked Questions: Challah for Hunger Transition to MAZON

 MAZON is also proud to have two Challah for Hunger alumni on staff, Organizer Lauren Banister (University of Vermont ’19) and Community Engagement Manager Emily Rothstein (University of Wisconsin-Madison ’16).
 Both held leadership positions in their campus chapters.
 Lauren was a member of the Campus Hunger Project Team (now known as the advocacy cohort), and continued as an alumni mentor after graduation.
 Professionally, Emily oversaw Challah for Hunger’s Los Angeles teen program and sat on the Los Angeles advisory board.
 From this alone, we are powerfully aware of the incredible leadership development potential of this program!

-What will Challah for Hunger look like for students in the Fall 2023 semesters?
+What will Challah for Hunger look like for students in the Fall 2023 semester?

 MAZON does not anticipate making any substantive changes, so you shouldn’t expect any major changes to your daily work with Challah for Hunger.
-Led by Paul Sherman, MAZON will continue to offer day-to-day support to students, and our team will be available to you when you need anything.
+MAZON will continue to offer day-to-day support to students, and our team will be available to you when you need anything.
 Specifically:

 - We will continue providing each chapter with $200 at the beginning of the year to purchase your first round of ingredients.